Thailand's Pheu Thai launches PM bid as fugitive figurehead Thaksin eyes return

 Srettha said on Monday Pheu Thai had failed to secure the outright majority it had targeted, so its only chance of governing was in partnership with some rivals it had vowed not to work with.

 "Things that were said during the election were one thing.
-But we didn't really get the landslide, so we had to renege," said Srettha, who needs the backing of more than half of the legislature.
+But we didn't really get the landslide, so we had to renege," said Srettha, who has the support of 317 lawmakers and needs 58 votes from the Senate to secure the requisite backing of half of the legislature.

 "We are not lying to the people, but we have to be realistic."